agnostack/magento_extension/README.md

 ### General Notes

-The extension provides its own custom RESTful API, which is intended to be used by the [Magento Zendesk App](https://github.com/zendesk/magento_app).
+The extension provides its own custom RESTful API, which is intended to be used by the [agnoStack app](https://www.zendesk.com/apps/support/agnostack-commerce---by-particular/).
 The custom API allows for a consistent interface across all Magento versions, regardless of whether they support XML-RPC, SOAP or REST interfaces, and provides exactly the data that the app requires.

 The base URL of the API is `http://your_site_base_url/zendesk/api/`.